 This course comprises of four topics, and is the equivalent of the first semester of the full year course CHEM3030A.
-These topics are selected to give students an introduction to "real-life" chemistry as it is applied in various industrial settings.
+These topics are selected to give students an introduction to "real - life" chemistry as it is applied in various industrial settings.

-Catalysis: heterogeneous catalysis, adsorption isotherms, surface area and porosity, kinetics, acid catalysis, catalyst preparation and characterisation, Fischer - Tropsch synthesis.
-Experimental work and assignments related to this material.
+Catalysis: heterogeneous catalysis, adsorption isotherms, surface area and porosity, kinetics, acid catalysis,

-Polymer Chemistry: classification of polymers, synthesis by addition and condensation processes, physical properties (including structure, tacticity and crystallinity), survey of industrially important chain-growth and step-growth polymers; experimental work related to this material.
+Polymer Chemistry: classification of polymers, synthesis by addition and condensation processes, physical properties (including structure, tacticity and crystallinity), survey of industrially important chain - growth and step - growth polymers; experimental work related to this material.